oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Queries for the sub tabs**

+1. Clusters
-1. Clusters - returns all the clusters in the dc, if the network is not attached to the cluster cluster_network will be null (VDSGroup + cluster_network)
+    -   GetVdsGroupsAndNetworksByNetworkIdQuery - returns all the clusters in the dc, if the network is not attached to the cluster cluster_network will be null (VDSGroup + cluster_network)

 2. Hosts
     -   returns all the hosts belong to the same dc as the network.
 (VDS)
-    -   returns all the hosts the network is attached to one of their nics.
+    -   GetVdsAndNetworkInterfacesByNetworkIdQuery - returns all the hosts the network is attached to one of their nics.
 (VDS + vds_interface_view similar to GetVdsInterfacesByVdsId)
-    -   All the hosts where this network attached to the cluster but not to the host (VDS)
+    -   GetVdsWithoutNetworkQuery - All the hosts where this network attached to the cluster but not to the host (VDS)

 3. Virtual Machines
-    -   returns all the vms that have at least one vnic on the network.
+    -   GetVmsAndNetworkInterfacesByNetworkIdQuery - returns all the vms that have at least one vnic on the network.
 (VM + List<vm_interfaces>)

 4. Templates
-    -   returns all the templates that have at least one vnic on the network.
+    -   GetVmTemplatesAndNetworkInterfacesByNetworkIdQuery - returns all the templates that have at least one vnic on the network.
 (VM + List<vm_interfaces>)

 ### Documentation / External references